Murder of Rina Shnerb: Background

 According to Amira Hass, the site is one of nine in an area where, over three decades, the settlements of Dolev and Nahliel, and illegal Israeli outposts between them, have seized control over some 3,700 acres of Palestinian land.

 Arrest of suspects and trial

 In the aftermath, Israeli forces arrested three PFLP members allegedly responsible, one of whom was hospitalized with his life in danger after interrogation using "exceptional means" by Shin Bet.

-On 5 March 2020, the Israeli Defense Force destroyed the homes of two suspected perpetrators in the Ramallah area.
+On 5 March 2020, the Israeli Defense Force (IDF) destroyed the homes of two suspected perpetrators in the Ramallah area.

 Aftermath

 Bezalel Smotrich of Yamina called for the annexation of the West Bank in response to Shnerb's killing.
 Hamas praised the attack, and Islamic Jihad called it a "natural response", while the Palestinian Authority said it was likely the work of a "highly organized cell" that posed a threat to the Palestinians as well as Israelis.

 On 21 April 2020, eight months after the murder, which was Yom HaShoah, Rina's mother gave birth to a girl.
 Her parents considered naming the baby Rina but decided that "Rina is still with us in spirit", and gave the newly-born a different name.

 Palestinian villagers have so far resisted efforts to take over the Ein Bubin spring and can still access it.
 The father, an IDF reserve military chaplain, said that his message to the murderers is "we are here and we are strong and we will prevail".

 As a reaction to the attack, Dutch Minister for Foreign Trade and Development Cooperation Sigrid Kaag temporarily halted aid payments given to the Union of Agricultural Work Committees, an organisation which paid salaries to the perpetrators.

 In April 2022, a new spring in the Jordan Valley was dedicated to Shnerb.